Facial Keloids – General Information:

-The patient who has a facial keloid may feel inadequate, or have low self-esteem.
-The person who comes to see someone with facial keloids, on the other hand, may feel uncomfortable, or may feel bad for the victim of this disorder.
+The patient who has a facial keloid may feel inadequate or have low self-esteem.
+The person who comes to see someone with facial keloids, on the other hand, may feel uncomfortable or may feel bad for the victim of this disorder.

 Great majority of patients who present with facial keloids also have keloids elsewhere in their body.
-In men who have facial keloids, the lesions grow in size over time and involve wider areas of the skin.
+In men who have facial keloids, the lesions grow over time and involve wider areas of the skin.
 Also, facial keloids may become infected and become a source of chronic purulent discharge.
-Ingrown hair, either within the mass of keloids, or on the edges of facial keloids are common source of keloid infections.
+Ingrown hair, either within the mass of keloids or on the edges of facial keloids are common source of keloid infections.

 Recurrent facial keloid after surgical removal of a primary facial keloid in a young African female with no other keloid lesions elsewhere.
 This young patient had a direct trauma that resulted in a laceration on her face, which was sutured.
 The wound soon evolved into a keloid, which was then removed surgically.
 Dense keloid tissue started forming soon after the surgery.

 Keloid formation over the longitudinal scar of surgery.
-This patient had previously sustained an injury to his face that caused formation of a primary keloid which was subsequently removed surgically.
+This patient had previously sustained an injury to his face that caused the formation of a primary keloid which was subsequently removed surgically.
 Secondary keloid formed along the line of prior keloid surgery.
 Notice keloid tumor formation on both ends of his keloid.
 This patient also has heavy scaring over another surgical wound on his trunk.